danubetech/did-core-registries/README_DANUBETECH.md

         - EcdsaSecp256k1VerificationKey2019
         - Ed25519VerificationKey2018
     2. DID Document Spec Validation:
-        - Looking for Document ID and need to be a String ID.
+        - Checking Document ID and validates that it is a String
-        - Document consist of valid  Pattern.
+        - Document consists of valid Pattern
-        - Document need to be an Object.
+        - Document needs to be an Object
     3.  json-ld Validation
     4.  json-schema Validation